 In addition to performance, Adams has devoted her life to recording and disseminating North Carolina folk traditions.
 She is the author of two books: Come Go Home With Me, a collection of stories, and My Old True Love.
 As a storyteller and educator, she has taught classes in banjo playing, unaccompanied singing, and oral traditions.
 She has been featured on NPR’s Thistle and Shamrock program and presents at folk music festivals across the country.

-Adams will perform and discuss the roots of her musical style in Scottish, Irish, and English ballad traditions at the Folklife Festival on June 29 and 30.
-She is also the keynote speaker at the USCIS Citizenship Ceremony on June 30.
+Adams performed and discussed the roots of her musical style in Scottish, Irish, and English ballad traditions at the Folklife Festival.
+She was also the keynote speaker at the Festival’s first USCIS Citizenship Ceremony.